Creighton vs. NC State Predictions & Picks - NCAA Tournament First Round

 Creighton vs. NC State Predictions & Picks: Spread, Total - NCAA Tournament First Round

-Friday's contest between the Creighton Bluejays (21-12) and NC State Wolf Pack (23-10) going head-to-head at Ball Arena has a projected final score of 76-71 (based on our computer prediction) in favor of Creighton, who is listed as a slight favorite by our model.
-The game will begin at 4:00 PM ET on March 17.
+Friday's contest that pits the Creighton Bluejays (21-12) versus the NC State Wolfpack (23-10) at Ball Arena has a projected final score of 76-71 (based on our computer prediction) in favor of Creighton, who is a small favorite in this matchup according to our model.
+Tipoff is at 4:00 PM on March 17.

-Based on our computer prediction, NC State is a good bet to cover the point spread, which is listed at 5.5.
-The two teams are projected to fall short of the 149.5 total.
+Based on our computer prediction, NC State projects to cover the 5.5-point spread in its matchup versus Creighton.
+The over/under has been set at 148.5, and the two teams are projected to go under that total.

 Creighton vs. NC State Game Info & Odds